Contributions: Some ways money can help

-Donations can ensure the continuation of this work.
+Contributions can help ensure the continuation of this work.

-Please indicate if you have a preference regarding how your donation is used.
-Contact Mari with your questions and ideas.
+Please indicate if you have a specific preference regarding how your contribution is used.
+Feel free to contact Mari with any questions or ideas.

-In addition to the ongoing expenses of doing this work, here are some examples of things that donations could make possible:
+In addition to the ongoing expenses of doing the Bicycling Monterey website and projects, here are some examples of things that contributions could make possible:

-- Window decals for all HER Helmet Thursdays participating places
+- Window decals for all HER Helmet Thursdays participating locations

 - Mobile-friendly access plus search features for the HER Helmet Thursdays listings